Cartrigger/QCXRSupport/README.md

 in [#bot-commands](https://discord.com/channels/820767484042018829/953383695908216843)

-- You can also invite the bot to your server by clicking on its profile and selecting 'Add to server'
+- You can also invite the bot to your server by clicking on its profile and selecting 'Add to server' Please note: Adding the bot to your server is not recommended as you lose access to auto responding to tickets.

 ---